-(1) The pilot is responsible for the security of the sailplane, trailer, tools, and any other FLS equipment that may be involved in the cross-country flight.

-- (2) The pilot must provide a retrieve car, wired to match the trailer to be used, and crew. - (3) Before starting the flight, the pilot is responsible for hooking up the trailer, checking the lights, arranging for and briefing the crew, and providing car keys. - (4) The scheduled cross-country pilot must arrive at the airport by 10:00 AM.
-Failure to do so results in forfeiting the reservation, and the sailplane becomes available for local flying. - (5) Pilots who have not left the vicinity of the airport by 2:30 PM must return to the field and make the sailplane available for local flying. - (6) The pilot is responsible for returning the sailplane to the field and having it ready to fly by 10:00 AM on the day following the cross-country flight, if that day falls on a weekend or holiday. - (7) Any request for an exemption or waiver of these regulations must be applied for Board of Directors
+- (1) The pilot is responsible for the security of the sailplane, trailer, tools, and any other FLSC equipment that may be involved in the cross-country flight. - (2) The pilot must provide a retrieve car, wired to match the trailer to be used, and crew. - (3) Before starting the flight, the pilot is responsible for hooking up the trailer, checking the lights, arranging for and briefing the crew, and providing car keys. - (4) The scheduled cross-country pilot must arrive at the airport by 10:00 AM.
+Failure to do so results in forfeiting the reservation, and the sailplane becomes available for local flying. - (5) Pilots who have not left the vicinity of the airport by 2:30 PM must return to the field and make the sailplane available for local flying, or be released by the Ops Manager. - (6) The pilot is responsible for returning the sailplane to the field and having it ready to fly by 10:00 AM on the day following the cross-country flight, if that day falls on a weekend or holiday. - (7) Any request for an exemption or waiver of these provisions must be made with a Board Member approval.